orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `String`.

-Use to specify a TypeDoc config filename.
+Specifies the TypeDoc config filename.
 This can be useful if your project already has a TypeDoc config for other docs.

 ## clean